 in $d_{W_1}^{\XX^x_s}$.
 By Proposition \ref{takelimitVarW1} and the $H_n$-concentration of $\XX^x$, we have

 On the other hand, by Lemma \ref{takelimitdt1}, we have

 Therefore, the conclusion follows from \eqref{Hnconc1} and \eqref{Hnconc2c}. \end{proof}

-In general, the distance $d_{g^Z_t}$ induced by $g^Z_t$, when restricted on $\RR_t$, may not agree with $d^Z_t$.
+In general, the distance $d_{g^Z_t}$ induced by $g^Z_t$, when restricted to $\RR_t$, may not agree with $d^Z_t$.
 For instance, it is possible that $d^Z_t(x, y)<\infty$, but $x$ and $y$ lie in different connected components of $\RR_t$.
-Next, we prove that locally, those two distance functions match.
+Next, we prove that locally, the two distance functions agree.